Special counsel's office has radio interviews between Roger Stone and alleged WikiLeaks 'back channel'

 Credico testified before the Mueller grand jury in September.
 He was subpoenaed to appear before the Senate's Russia investigation, but he has said he will assert his Fifth Amendment right against self-incrimination and would only testify it the panel offered immunity.

-Stone did not respond to repeated emails seeking comments and hung up when called by CNN's KFile team.
+Stone did not respond to repeated emails seeking comments and hung up when called by CNN's KFile team prior to publication.
+In an email sent two days after the story published, Stone said, "Your story is a false, misleading and inaccurate smear.
+A hatchet job."

 Stone and Credico first discussed WikiLeaks publicly on August 23, 2016, where Credico asked Stone about his claims to be in touch with Assange.

-Note: Update: This story has been updated with Stone's post-publication comment.